-- Statistical computing: R and RStudio, a free, platform-independent graphical front-end for R. Make sure you have both R and RStudio installed, along with the RMarkdown package.

-- Other software: please install Git and create a GitHub account, if you don't already have one.
+- R and RStudio, a free, platform-independent graphical front-end for R. Make sure you have both R and RStudio installed, along with the RMarkdown package. - Python, specifically in the form of Jupyter notebooks.
+You can either install Python and Jupyter on your machine - Other software: please install Git and create a GitHub account, if you don't already have one.
 You will use GitHub for version control and to submit your assignments.